fxndone/FO-Drive_Server/README.md

 python setup.py
 ```

-Once finished running, `setup.py` should have successfully installed and configured FO - Drive server.
+Once finished running, [setup.py](https://github.com/fxndone/FO-Drive_Server/blob/main/setup.py) should have successfully installed and configured FO - Drive server.

-After that, you should be able to run `main.py`, and launch the server, ready for client to start using !
+After that, you should be able to run [main.py](https://github.com/fxndone/FO-Drive_Server/blob/main/main.py), and launch the server, ready for client to start using !

----

-TODO :

-- [ ] Start creating the server app
-- [ ] Create smooth UI.